 Kimberly Russell lives in a tiny house in southern lower Michigan with Toby, who allows her to be his roommate.

-Retired for four years, Kim’s day job was that of civil servant in the Michigan Department of Corrections at the local prison complex.
+Retired for five years, Kim’s day job was that of civil servant in the Michigan Department of Corrections at the local prison complex.
 She served as Warden’s Secretary under two female wardens in a three-prison complex of medium security inmates.

 The highlight of her career was the role of Program Coordinator for the first inmate-dog training program in the MDOC.
 Since its inception in 2003, thousands of rescued greyhounds and “pound puppies” have been through the program, and it has expanded to many other facilities in the Michigan system.